-Manual Calculations includes a Bonus Tax Calculator for bonus and commission payments, so they can be taxed over the period in which they are earned.
-When the period in which the bonus or commission was earned differs from the employee’s regular pay frequency, the tax must be calculated at the employee’s marginal rate.
+Manual Calculation includes a Bonus Tax Calculator, allowing you to tax payments over the period in which they were earned, e.g. bonus, commission, etc. Payments earned over a period that is different from the employee’s regular frequency, the tax must be calculated at the employee’s marginal rate.

-Marginal tax is calculated by comparing an employee’s actual earnings and tax within a defined period to what their earnings and tax would have been had the bonus or commission been paid as it was earned over the period instead of paid as a lump sum.
+Marginal tax is calculated by comparing an employee’s earnings and tax within a defined period to what their earnings and tax would be had the payment been paid as it was earned instead of paid as a lump sum.
+E.g.:

 Manual Calculation transaction calculates the marginal tax.